Eltaurus-Lt/Anki-Card-Templates/README.md

 ## Question types

-The template allows all three types of [Fields](#3-adding-new-fields) from Memrise — Text, Audio, and Images — to be used in place of questions.
-They will look and function in the familiar way, including the audio button animations.
-On top of that, the template supports all the standard Anki features: using bold, italic, colored, and otherwise formatted text, lists, hyperlinks, [math equations](https://docs.ankiweb.net/math.html), any [combination of the above](https://us1.discourse-cdn.com/flex002/uploads/anki2/original/3X/7/9/79c9034fcf01c01225bb2ec3fff6d0180babc395.png), and also making [cloze-deletion questions](#cloze-deletion).
+The template allows all three types of [Fields](#3-adding-new-fields) from Memrise — **Text**, **Audio**, and **Images** — to be used in place of questions.
+They will look and function in the same way, including the audio button animations.
+On top of that, the template supports all the standard Anki features: using bold, italic, colored, and otherwise **formatted text**, **lists**, **hyperlinks**, [**math equations**](https://docs.ankiweb.net/math.html), any [combination of the above](https://us1.discourse-cdn.com/flex002/uploads/anki2/original/3X/7/9/79c9034fcf01c01225bb2ec3fff6d0180babc395.png), and also making [cloze-deletion questions](#cloze-deletion).

+🖼️🖼️🖼️

 All the options can be used without any additional setup — the template auto-adjusts to the type of data placed in the [question Field](#4-changing-the-question-field).
 However, to keep the collection organized and easily manageable and to simplify [adding new Card Types](#1-making-new-card-types) for more directions of testing, it is a good idea to label data properly and place each piece into its dedicated [Field](#3-adding-new-fields).
+To change which Field will be presented as a prompt on questions, refer [to the instructions in this section](#4-changing-the-question-field).

 ### Cloze deletion

 [Cloze deletion](https://docs.ankiweb.net/editing.html#cloze-deletion) is a fill-in-the-gaps type of question made from text, in which a certain fragment is omitted and expected as the answer.
 A piece of text can have multiple parts clozed and turned into individual questions.
-This makes cloze deletion well-suited for creating an unlimited number of [Cards](#key-concepts-anki-vs-memrise) from a single [Note](#key-concepts-anki-vs-memrise).
+This makes cloze deletion well-suited for creating an unlimited number of [Cards](#key-concepts-anki-vs-memrise) from a single [Note/Sentence](#key-concepts-anki-vs-memrise).

+🖼️🖼️

 Because of the differences from regular Notes in Card generation conditions (Cards are created based on the number of clozes instead of a predefined set of [Card Types](#1-making-new-card-types)), cloze deletion in Anki requires using special cloze [Note Types](#key-concepts-anki-vs-memrise).
 The cloze version of the template is called "Memrise (Lτ) Cloze Template v..." and is included in the [shared deck](https://ankiweb.net/shared/info/510199145).

+Cloze deletion questions are compatible with all the [input methods](#-input-methods).

 <details>
   <summary>Usage tips:</summary>